openvstorage/ovs-documentation/Internals/ALBA/selfhealing.md

 * --enable-auto-repair : enable the self healing functionality.
 * --enable-rebalance : enable the rebalancer.

-** Note: the ASD node ID can be retrieved from the Backend Detail page in the GUI or by executing in the shell of the ASD node following command:
+The ASD node ID can be retrieved from the Backend Detail page in the GUI or by executing in the shell of the ASD node following command:
 ```
 cat /opt/alba-asdmanager/config/config.json | grep node_id
 ```